 5. You’re not alone

 Jesus didn’t offer his final instructions and then just left us to it.
 We have a promise from Christ that he is with us always!
 That means when you’re facing a discipleship challenge that seems insurmountable, Christ is with you by his Holy Spirit.
 When a parent seems completely uninterested in the life of their young person, Christ is with you.
 When you bring the new church van back with a dent shaped like an frightened cow, Christ is with you.
-Always.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Always.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!